 As the war progressed, Stanton switched his allegiance to the Republican Party.
 While never losing sight of the preeminent aim of the war–saving the Union–Stanton embraced the Emancipation Proclamation, which transformed the war from a constitutional struggle to a moral cause.
 He also supported enabling African-Americans to fight for their freedom by promoting the use of black troops in the Union armies.

-When restoration of the Union seemed assured after Confederate General Robert E. Lee’s surrender on April 9, 1865, Stanton tendered his resignation from the cabinet, citing health reasons.
+When restoration of the Union seemed assured after Confederate General Robert E. Lee‘s surrender at Appomattox Court House on April 9, 1865, Stanton tendered his resignation from the cabinet, citing health reasons.
 Lincoln, however, firmly opposed Stanton’s departure, reportedly telling the secretary:

 Stanton, you cannot go.
 Reconstruction is more difficult and dangerous than construction or destruction.
 You have been our main reliance; you must help us through the final act.
 The bag is filled.
 It must be tied and tied securely.
 Some knots slip; yours do not.
 You understand the situation better than anybody else, and it is my wish and the country’s that you remain.